top of page

 Location: Resort Lobby Bar (enter at the Welcome Figures)

-*Note: Please refrain from consuming alcoholic beverages at the Reception until after Suquamish Song & Dance (invited) has shared with us.
+*Note: Please refrain from consuming alcoholic beverages at the Reception until after Suquamish Song & Dance has shared with us.
 We appreciate all Summiters honoring this request.
 If necessary, individuals will be directed to consume their beverage elsewhere.

-Suquamish Song & Dance Group (invited)
+Suquamish Song & Dance Group

 Please join the Suquamish Song & Dance Group for a very special opportunity to learn more about Suquamish stories, past and present, and to reflect on why we strive to protect cultural resources in the first place.
-As we listen to the songs, imagine how they might serve as reflections of your practice and your life.

 Schedule of Events ~ Welcoming Reception

-6:30pm – Food and Beverage service begins
+6:30pm – Beverage service begins

 7:45pm – Last Call at the Lobby Bar